s-hfarooq/ALMA/README.md

 Follow the [official guide](https://docs.espressif.com/projects/esp-mdf/en/latest/get-started/) from Espressif to install ESP-MDF - the mesh development framework.
 You may (and probably should) also install ESP-IDF (IoT development framework) using the [official guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#installation-step-by-step).

 #### Flashing devices
-1. Make sure PATH to ESP-MDF (or IDF) exists
+1. Make sure PATH to ESP-MDF (or IDF) exists on the current terminal window
     * Linux: `. $HOME/esp/esp-mdf/export.sh`
     * Windows
         * No
-2. Ensure all config options are correct (check idf.py menuconfig and common.h)
+2. Ensure all config options are correct (check `idf.py menuconfig` and common.h)
 3. Enable r+w permissions on port for the device to be flashed
     * Linux
         * `/dev/tty` -> tab to find device port
-        * `sudo chmod a+rw /dev/ttyUSB0` (replace ttyUSB0 with correct port)
+        * `sudo chmod a+rw /dev/ttyUSB0` (replace `/dev/ttyUSB0` with correct port)
     * Windows
         * No
 4. Flash the device by running `idf.py -p /dev/ttyUSB0 flash monitor` replacing `/dev/ttyUSB0` with the correct port.
 This also opens up the serial monitor
     * If flashing a custom PCB, connect the UART board to the correct pins (look at schematics, make sure `TX` on UART is connected to `RX` on custom PCB, `RX` on UART to `TX` on custom), connect `IO0` to ground, connect the UART board to the computer, then short the `Enable` and ground pins on the custom board (for a very short time).
 This will put the device into programming mode.
 Disconnect `IO0` from ground and short Enable to ground again to leave programming mode.

-To just build and check for compilation errors, follow steps 1 and 2 above, then run `idf.py build`.
+To only build and not flash a device, for instance to check for compilation errors, follow steps 1 and 2 above, then run `idf.py build`.

 ## Mesh Network Details
 All packets are sent in a JSON string format similar to the following template: